iphaminh/horiseon-seo-services/README.md

 This is a website project for Horiseon, a marketing agency.
 The goal of this project is to refactor the existing site to make it more accessible.

+## Deployment

+The live application can be accessed at the following URL: https://iphaminh.github.io/horiseon-seo-services/

 ## Installation

 Since this is a simple webpage, no installation is necessary.
 Just clone the repository and open the `index.html` file in your browser.